shintadono/laszip.net/README.md

 https://github.com/shintadono/laszip.net

 ATTENTION: This port is not a complete port of the LASzip library.
-It does not contain the example provided in it (but has some examples off it's own), and you can't create version 1 LAZ files, while reading version 1 is still possible.
+It does not contain the example provided in it (but has some examples of it's own), and you can't create version 1 LAZ files, while reading version 1 is still possible.